REMOVAL

 HINT:

-Use the following procedures to troubleshoot the steering lock system.
+Use the following procedure listed to troubleshoot the touch select

 *: Use the Techstream.